aluko123/LMS_Laravel/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## About this Project

+This is a project that highlights the use of Laravel to create Learning Management Systems(LMS).
+A very good example is Udemy, and this proejct aims to make use of some of Udemy's main features to create a learning experience for its users.

+## Installation
+# Clone this repository.
+# On your hosts file, add '192.168.56.56        testproject.test' to your hosts file.
+# Change your mappings for your Homestead.yaml file to accomodate the new project on your homestead virtual machine.
+# After serving the project, in your web brower, load up testproject.test to get access to the website.
+# Now you can experience the wonderful features of this LMS, from course registration to embedded content, to user satisfaction.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: